jasonbot/weblog/content/about.md

 I am Jason Scheirer, a completely unremarkable software developer in the Bay Area initially from the Inland Empire.
 A rough timeline of my life as a software engineer:

-- Start programming BASIC in elementary school, escalating to pirated QuickBasic and Turbo Pascal, as well as legal but squirrely [DJGPP](http://www.delorie.com/djgpp/)/[RHIDE](http://www.rhide.com/)/[Allegro](https://liballeg.org/)
+- Start programming BASIC in elementary school, escalating to pirated QuickBasic and Turbo Pascal, as well as legal but squirrely [DJGPP](http://www.delorie.com/djgpp/)/[RHIDE](https://directory.fsf.org/wiki/RHIDE)/[Allegro](https://liballeg.org/)
 - Get a part-time job in late high school writing "web applications"
 - Get bored in intro CS classes and change majors to Linguistics
-- Decide that taking a mere full courseload is for suckers who like sleep and good grades and work 30 hrs/wk to pay tuition and take night classes to teach English at the same time
+- Decide that taking a mere full courseload is for suckers who like sleep and good grades, so instead also add working 30 hrs/wk to pay tuition and taking night classes to teach English at the same time
-- Backpedal and get as much CS coursework done as possible before hitting the unit limit for graduation, managing to squeeze in the minor just in time
+- Get as much CS coursework done as possible before hitting the unit limit for graduation, managing to squeeze in the minor just in time
-- List about from company to company in SoCal writing software for 10 years, mostly Python/C, mostly geospatial adjacent
+- List about from company to company in SoCal writing software for 10 years, mostly Python/C/C++, mostly geospatial adjacent
-- Move to Bay Area and list about from startup to startup writing software, mostly Python
+- Move to Bay Area and list about from startup to startup writing software for 10 years, mostly Python/Go/Ruby, mostly social adjacent

 A rough timeline of my entire life, including the future: